by Texas Homesteader ~

 So I love the benefits of having dehydrated food in my pantry.
 It can be stored in small repurposed glass jars on the shelves of my pantry.
 No additional energy is required to store food this way.

-One of our favorite ways to preserve excess potatoes is by shredding & dehydrating them to use for dehydrated hash browns and we love them this way.
+Hash Browns – One of our favorite ways to preserve excess potatoes is by shredding & dehydrating them to use for dehydrated hash browns.
+We love them this way.

 Dehydrating potatoes is super easy, but there’s one important thing you must do before successfully dehydrating them.